 dumpcap program.
 It’s only this program that needs these

 privileges, allowing the main part of the code (dissectors, user interface,

 etc) to run with normal user privileges.

-To hide all the low-level machine dependent details from Wireshark, the libpcap and WinPcap (see Section 5.9, “libpcap/WinPcap (optional)”) libraries are used.
+To hide all the low-level machine dependent details from Wireshark, the libpcap and Npcap (see Section 5.9, “libpcap or Npcap (Optional, But Strongly Recommended)”) libraries are used.
 These libraries provide a general purpose interface to capture packets and are used by a wide variety of applications.